 Compaction of areas will be avoided where possible.
 Hoarding and signposting will be used in this regard to clearly demarcate haulage routes and other areas being used during construction.
 Landscaping and restoration will be undertaken with areas reinstated to their original condition, where possible.
-The areas that are to be reinstated are illustrated on the Landscape Insertion Plans in the Landscape and Visual chapter of this EIS (Volume 2, Chapter 13).
+The areas that are to be reinstated are illustrated on maps (Landuse Impact) included as Volume 3, Book 1 of 2.